Breeding Zebra Finches - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Pair of Grey Zebra Finches - ladygouldianfinch.com - Breeding

-Myra Markely (FinchNiche) photo of Zebra Finches
+Myra Markley (FinchNiche) photo of Zebra Finches

 Zebra Finches are pretty easy to sex.
 You can distinguish males from females by just looking at them.
 Male Zebra Finches have a black breast bar, chestnut flanks specked with white, orange cheek patches, a scale like pattern under the chin, and of course the red beak.
 Females on the other hand are totally lacking in any of the before mentioned male markings and their beaks are a lighter, more orangish color.